kadimetla/doc-adk-training/training/module36-best-practices/lab.md

 ### Goal

 In this lab, you will build a **Best Practices Agent** that demonstrates several production-ready patterns, including input validation, error handling with retries, and caching.
-This will provide a tangible example of how to apply the concepts from the theory section.

 ### Step 1: Create the Agent Project